Qengineering/TensorFlow-Lite-Raspberry-Pi_64-bit/README.md

 Only for the Python3 installation of TensorFlow Lite on your machine.<br>

 ### Jetson Nano
-TensorFlow Lite, intended for mobile devices, does not support CUDA.
+TensorFlow Lite, intended for mobile devices, does not support CUDA.<br>
 You will have the regular aarch64 installation on your Nano.<br/>

 ----------------------